Hannelore Lucht

-Hannelore Lucht (unknown – unknown) was a German chess player who won West Germany Women's Chess Championship (1963).
+Hannelore Lucht (unknown – unknown) was a German chess player who won the West Germany Women's Chess Championship (1963).

 Chess career

-Hannelore Lucht from Dortmund won the West Germany Women's Chess Championship in Krefeld in October 1963 ahead of Anneliese Brandler.
+Hannelore Lucht from Dortmund won the West Germany Women's Chess Championship in Krefeld in October 1963, ahead of Anneliese Brandler.

-She took second place in the West Germany Women's Chess Championship in 1964 in Bremen behind Irmgard Kärner from Starnberg.
+She took second place in the 1964 West Germany Women's Chess Championship in Bremen, behind Irmgard Kärner from Starnberg.